-- The Group is exposed to risks associated with optimisation of existing businesses within the current challenging environments and its expansion/diversification plans. - Expansion/diversification involves the financial burden of setting up new business units and dealing with unfamiliar rules and regulations in foreign countries or nuances in customer service expectations. - Despite the challenges, the Group continues to remain relevant in the business arena by leveraging on the close business relationships with its principal suppliers for reliable and quality supplies; and with key customers through development of competitive sales strategy and pricing structure to boost market presence. - New investment proposal is evaluated carefully to ensure that it is in line with the Group's strategic focus, meets the relevant hurdle rate of financial return and passes other risk assessments.

-Macroeconomic and Competition Risks

-- Changing macroeconomic conditions in the countries where the Group operates may adversely affect the Group's performance. - Our relative size and reliance on principal suppliers may be a disadvantage in the highly competitive markets of commodities trading.
-The Group may be more vulnerable to external shocks and negative occurrences specific to its operations. - The Group monitors key economic indicators and keeps itself updated on potential changes in the countries where it operates. - The Group strives to maintain competitiveness through differentiation in its service delivery to key customers and forging collaborative relationships with its principal suppliers. - The Group maintains a nimble organisation structure which is responsive and easily adaptable to changing environments.
+DESCRIPTION OF RISKS WHAT WE DO TO MANAGE THE RISKS Strategy Risk The Group is exposed to risks associated with optimisation of existing businesses within the current challenging environments and its expansion/diversification plans.
+Expansion/diversification involves the financial burden of setting up new strategic business units and dealing with unfamiliar rules and regulations in foreign countries or nuances in customer service expectations.
+Despite the challenges, the Group continues to remain relevant in the business arena by leveraging on the close business relationships with its principal suppliers for reliable and quality supplies; and with key customers through development of competitive sales strategy and pricing structure to boost market presence.
+New investment proposal is evaluated carefully to ensure that it is in line with the Group's strategic focus, meets the relevant hurdle rate of financial return and passes other risk assessments.
+Macroeconomic and Competition Risks Changing macroeconomic conditions in the countries where the Group operates may adversely affect the Group's performance.
+Our relatively small size and reliance on principal suppliers may be a disadvantage in the highly competitive markets of commodities trading.
+The Group may be more vulnerable to external shocks and negative occurrences specific to its operations.
+The Group monitors key economic indicators and keeps itself updated on potential changes in the countries where it operates.
+The Group strives to maintain competitiveness through differentiation in its service delivery to key customers and forging collaborative relationships with its principal suppliers.
+The Group maintains a nimble organisation structure which is responsive and easily adaptable to changing environments.